 - Play the arpeggio tones in the order 3, 5, 7, 1.

 - Play the arpeggio tones in the order 5, 7, 1, 3.

 - Play the arpeggio tones in the order 7, 1, 3, 5.

 - Play the arpeggio tones in the order 7, 5, 3, 1.

 - Play the arpeggio tones in the order 3, 1, 7, 5.

 Stay with these exercises until you are very comfortable with at least the first 5 in the above list.

 About the Author

-Joseph Alexander is the author of Minor ii V I Mastery for Guitar.
 A professional guitar teacher for over 15 years, Joseph graduated from The Guitar Institute in London with a Diploma in Popular Music Performance.
 He continued his education at the prestigious Leeds College of Music achieving a BA (Hons) in Jazz Studies in 2002.
 After graduation, music has taken Joseph all over the world.
-He is currently living back in Thailand and is busy teaching a new wave of upcoming guitarists via Skype Lessons, and running the online Guitar Resource Site, Fundamental Changes.
+He is currently living back in Thailand and is busy teaching a new wave of upcoming guitarists via Skype lessons and running the online Guitar Resource Site, Fundamental Changes.